reebalazs/bottlecap/sl/livesearch/spec.rst

   each searc result, showing the area around the match(es) with the matched word (possibly synonym'd or stemmed) in bold.

+- The searchbox inside the sras page is *not* an advanced search.

+- Just below the sras searchbox, we show the estimated total matches.

+- The drill-down on types has choices which do not match the meta-choices in the context/category menu.

 Searchbutton Policies
 =====================